 Tofu comes in different textures: silken, soft, firm, and extra-firm.
 People often add soft and silken tofu to smoothies and desserts while extra-firm tofu is popular as a meat substitute.
 For example, you can marinate or grill tofu to give it a meat-like texture.

 Tofu is high in protein, containing all the essential amino acids your body needs but can’t make.
 It’s also low in calories and fat and contains a variety of B-vitamins and minerals, including iron, magnesium, phosphorus, copper, selenium, and calcium.
-(2)
+(2) So, it’s a nutritious source of protein and other nutrients.

-Your uses an enzyme called diamine oxidase, or DAO, to break down histamine.
+Your body uses an enzyme called diamine oxidase, or DAO, to break down histamine.
 If you don’t have enough of this essential enzyme, the histamine you consume through diet can build up and trigger histamine intolerance symptoms and the familiar symptoms of histamine intolerance.

 Some people form less diamine oxidase than others and genetics may explain these differences.
 If you have low diamine oxidase, eating histamine-rich foods of any type can overwhelm your body’s ability to eliminate it.